 19. Horseback Ride with Shepherds in the Jailoo (High Pasture)

 In summer, shepherds take their sheep, cows, horses, goats and other animals up to the jailoo (high pastures) to enjoy several months of high quality grazing.
 During this time, Kyrgyz shepherds live a nomadic life as they set up a yurt as a base, ride horseback with their animals to fresh pastures during the day, then return in the evening.

 If you take a horseback riding tour into the hills, you’ll not only be surrounded by stunning mountain landscapes, but you might also learn a thing or two from a Kyrgyz shepherd along the way.

 20. Breathe Deeply and Take in the Beauty of Where You Are

-When we visited the Southern Shore recently in December, I would exit the back door of our guesthouse in Bokonbaevo each morning and be struck by the simple yet incredible beauty of the mountains that seem to surround this area.
+When we visited the South Shore recently in December, I would exit the back door of Emily Guesthouse in Bokonbaevo each morning and be struck by the simple yet incredible beauty of the mountains that seem to surround this area.

 Our Kyrgyz hosts found me odd, when morning after morning in the cold of winter, I would take a series of photos of the backyard where a few pieces of laundry hung, backed by a spread of snow-covered mountains in the distance.

-For me, this span of the Southern Shore — in its simplicity and its depth — is quintessential Kyrgyzstan.
+For me, this span of the South Shore — in its simplicity and its depth — is quintessential Kyrgyzstan.